gorpello/gorpello/README.md

 Hi, my name is Gianluca Orpello.
-I am an **Apple Certified Trainer** and a freelance Mentor in Italy.
+I am an **Apple Certified Trainer** and a Mentor in Italy.
 I specialize in iOS app design and development, web app design, and API design.
 I also have knowledge in User Interaction, User Experience, and Project Management.